FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Expert Description Algorithm

 \section{Expert Description Algorithm}

 Pseudocode for generating the expert description is given in Algorithm~\ref{alg:expert_description}.
 We quantize note density, mean pitch and velocity to 32 linearly spaced intervals in $[0, 12]$, $[0, 128]$ and $[0, 128]$ respectively.
 Mean duration is quantized to 32 logarithmically spaced intervals in $[0, 128]$ positions (12 positions per quarter note).
+Chords are extracted with an adapted version of the Viterbi algorithm also used by \citet{huang_pop_2020}.

 [2]{\textsc{#1}(#2)}